opensearch-project/project-website/_posts/2023-09-21-hybrid-search.md

   - technical-posts
 meta_keywords:
 meta_description:
+has_science_table: true
 ---

-In an earlier [blog post](https://opensearch.org/blog/semantic-science-benchmarks), a group of scientists and engineers from Amazon described methods of combining keyword-based search with dense vector search in order to improve search relevance.
+In an earlier [blog post](https://opensearch.org/blog/semantic-science-benchmarks), a group of Amazon scientists and engineers described methods of combining keyword-based search with dense vector search in order to improve search relevance.
 With OpenSearch 2.10, you can tune your search relevance by using hybrid search, which combines and normalizes query relevance scores.
 In this post, we’ll describe what hybrid search is and how to use it and demonstrate how it improves relevance.

 ## Overview